The Rapidly Growing Medicalization of Children and Young People

 Transgender Identification in Individual Classrooms is Even Higher

-Within individual classrooms, parents and teacher report prevalence as high as 14% within individual classrooms.
+Within individual classrooms, parents and teacher report prevalence as high as 14%.
 Officials from the St. Johns County, Florida school district stated that “they were aware of 16 transgender students in their schools, including five at the high school.”
 Anecdotal observations by students indicate the ubiquity of transgender and nonbinary identities on many college campuses.

 The Number of Pediatric Gender Clinics Has Risen from Zero to 65 in Just Twelve Years